OriginProtocol/origin/api/README.md

 #### Response:

 - url (string): url to be used on the client side to retrieve the [oauth verifier token](https://dev.twitter.com/web/sign-in/implementing).
 (Note: You will need to set the callback url in your Twitter app to `<host>/redirects/twitter/`.
 The trailing slash is important.)

+You will want to open this url in a new window, and listen for a [message event](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#The_dispatched_event) that matches the regex `/^twitter-oauth-verifier:/`.
+That event will contain the oauth verifier in the form `twitter-oauth-verifier:abcde12345`.

 ```
 {